-“All Saints Day”… What am I Supposed to Do with the Saints Anyway?
+“All Saints Day”… What Are We Supposed to Do with the Saints Anyway?

-In all honesty, in the past, it’s made me kind of nervous.
-I grew up in Catholic school so I was introduced to it a wee bit.
-Actually, even with all my years of Catholic school, they never did much with it either.
-With the controversy of evil underpinnings surrounding Halloween, I always wondered if, All Saints Day, November 1st, was positioned the day after to address the wreckage through whatever help the Saints might bring.
+In all honesty,in the past, it’s made me uneasy.
+Growing up in Catholic school, I had heard about All Saints Day, but just barely.
+With the controversy of evil underpinnings surrounding Halloween, I always wondered if, All Saints Day, was positioned the day after to “clean up” whatever damage Halloween might have caused.

-“Spiritual Giants”.
-With a mixed group of denominations in the class, they wisely, didn’t refer to them as “Saints”.
-They weren’t all Catholic.
-Some were Catholic, some Protestant and others godly historical figures.
+With a mixed group of denominations in the class, our instructors wisely didn’t refer to them as “saints”.
+Not all of them were Catholic.
+Some were Protestant, others godly figures from history whose lives emanated faithfulness to Christ.

 "Eeeks!"
 Red, flashing alarm bells rang in my head.